arkime/arkimeweb/_wiki/api_wise_docs.md

 ## /sources API

-GET - Used by wise UI to retrieve all the sources
+GET - Used by wise UI to retrieve all the sources (unathenticated).

 **Returns**: